 For questions, or to volunteer, contact us firstname.lastname@example.org

 BOKS is the popular before-school fitness program offered at Countryside.
 BOKS (Building Our Kids’ Success) is a Reebok initiative that provides children with the opportunity to increase their daily physical activity.
-The program runs Monday and Tuesdays from 7:30-8:20.
+The program runs Tuesday and Friday mornings from 7:30-8:20.
 The cost is $50 for the first child and $25 for each additional child.
+BOKS kicks off September 26th this year.

 |Box Tops for Education